CoreMedia/feedback-hub-adapter-tutorial/feedback_localization.md

 ## Main Tab Localization

-For the localization of the main tab, we use the `factoryId` of our adapter or provider and append the suffixes `iconCls`, `title`, `tooltip` and `ariaLabel` for the corresponding component attributes:
+For the localization of the main tab, you must use the `factoryId` of your adapter or provider and append the suffixes `iconCls`, `title`, `tooltip` and `ariaLabel` for the corresponding component attributes: